-In order to not alienate previous Video8 Camcorder users, a Hi8 camcorder is backwards compatible and can play back Video 8 / 8mm tapes originally recorded on a Video 8 camcorder.
+In order to not alienate previous Video8 Camcorder users, a Hi8 camcorder is backward compatible and can play back Video 8 / 8mm tapes originally recorded on a Video 8 camcorder.

 Recording: Can A Hi8 Camcorder Record on 8mm tapes?

-A Video 8 / 8mm tape can also be used for recording on a Hi8 Camcorder, but due to the tapes physical limitations of not being able to hold as much information as a Hi8 tape, the recording will tape place at a Video 8 resolution of 240 lines.
+A Video 8 / 8mm tape can also be used for recording on a Hi8 Camcorder, but due to the tape’s physical limitations of not being able to hold as much information as a Hi8 tape, the recording will take place at a Video 8 resolution of 240 lines.

 Can a Hi 8 Tape Be Used in a Video 8 Camcorder?